 Failure to follow basic safety rules can result in catastrophic injuries to the drivers and passengers in our communities.
 When a trucking company or its employee driver violates a safety rule and hurts someone, that trucking company is legally responsible and should be accountable for the damage that results.

-A: In the state of Texas, under Texas Civil Practice and Remedies Code 16.003.a, you have roughly two years in which to bring your case to court before the statute of limitations runs out.
-In most situations, this code goes without question – however – there are notable exceptions to the rule.
+A: In the state of Texas, under Texas Civil Practice and Remedies Code 16.003.a, you have roughly 2 years in which to bring your case to court before the statute of limitations runs out.
+In most situations, this code goes without question; however, there are notable exceptions to the rule.
 To discuss the finer details, contact a professional personal injury attorney with a history of truck accident litigation.

 A: There are a number of factors to look at when retaining an attorney.
 Chief among these would be their experience with personal injury lawsuits, specifically large truck accidents.
 You’ll want representation that understands both your situation and has experience handling large trucking companies and their counsel in court.

-A: This can vary greatly, depending on the amount of damage caused, injuries sustained and overall negligence on the part of the at-fault party.
-There are medical bills, loss of wages, pain and suffering to consider, as well as a whole host of punitive damages a judge may award if the wreck was severe enough.
-The only way to be sure is to contact the Waco truck accident attorneys at Williams & Brown LLP and have them review your case.
-Call today at (888) 741-6200 or (254) 741-6200.
+A: The answer to this question can vary greatly, depending on the amount of damage caused, injuries sustained and overall negligence on the part of the at-fault party.
+There are medical bills, loss of wages, as well as pain and suffering to consider—not to mention a whole host of punitive damages a judge may award if the wreck was severe enough.
+The only way to be sure is to contact the Waco truck accident attorneys at Brown Trial Firm, PLLC and have us review your case.

 What to expect from your first meeting with a personal injury lawyer

 Questions to ask to make sure you pick the personal injury lawyer who’s right for your case